Our History Unveiled

 The Great Death

 From 1914 to 1920, the Friends faced significant challenges as many European chapter houses became embroiled in the Great War.
-Focused on peace, they were primarily driven by charity efforts and intelligence gathering, but the pangs of war ultimately brushed many innocent souls into the afterlife.
+Focused on peace, they were primarily driven by charity efforts and intelligence gathering, but the hands of war ultimately brushed many innocent souls into the afterlife.

 As these devastating events shattered the group's cohesion, it was worsened further by attacks from conservative factions outside the society.
-Compelled by fate, the Friends of Autumn had little choice but to retreat deeper into the shadows for nearly 40 years.
+Compelled by fate, the Friends of Autumn had little choice but to retreat into the shadows for nearly 40 years.

 1945–1954